Whitehouse112/Paintings-Detection/README.md

 ### Painting retrieval & localization
 Match each detected painting to the paintings DB:
 1. Find descriptors with ORB
-2. Find best matches (BFMatcher with Hamming Normalization)
+2. Find best matches (BFMatcher with Hamming normalization)
 3. Find room in which paintings are collocated

 ### People detection